 You know now how to live on a budget and save money while enjoying your life.
+Pick a good budget planner to help you.
 Keep in mind there is a limit on how much you can save but none on how much you can earn.
 Do you want to make more money?
 Check our articles Make money from home and Passive income ideas.
 Your hobbies and mastered marketable skills can make you money also.

 Trading Economics, List of Countries by Personal Income Tax Rate; at https://tradingeconomics.com/country-list/personal-income-tax-rate (visited June 26, 2021).

 Board of Governors of the Federal Reserve System, Consumer Credit – G.19; at https://www.federalreserve.gov/releases/g19/current/ (visited June 27, 2021).